corda/corda/docs/source/codestyle.rst

 What follows are *recommendations* and not *rules*.
 They are in places intentionally vague, so use your good judgement when interpreting them.

-.. note:: Parts of the codebase may not follow this style guide yet.
-If you see a place that doesn't, please fix it!

 1. General style
 ################

-We use the standard Java coding style from Sun, adapted for Kotlin in ways that should be fairly intuitive.
+We use the standard `Kotlin coding style from JetBrains <https://kotlinlang.org/docs/reference/coding-conventions.html>`_.

-Files no longer have copyright notices at the top, and license is now specified in the global README.md file.
-We do not mark classes with @author Javadoc annotations.

 In Kotlin code, KDoc is used rather than JavaDoc.
 It's very similar except it uses Markdown for formatting instead of HTML tags.